bradb345/project-1/README.md

-- I created an array that can only contain two items. it constantly removes the last key down and adds the new key down to the beginning.
-Doing this keeps track of the previous key down so that I could add logic to return if current key down is opposite to the previous key down or equal to it. this way it prevents the user from moving the snake backwards through itself.
+- I created an array that can only contain two items.
+It constantly removes the last key down and adds the new key down to the beginning.
+Doing this keeps track of the previous key down so that I could add logic to return if current key down is opposite to the previous key down or equal to it.
+This way it prevents the user from moving the snake backwards through itself.
 This was also repeated for the second player.